All Saints Church, Bow Brickhill

 All Saints’ Church, Bow Brickhill is a Grade II* listed parish church in the Church of England in Bow Brickhill, Buckinghamshire, to the south-east of Milton Keynes.

 History

 First mentioned in 1185, a major renovation occurred in the 15th century.

-It was used at one time as a telegraph station.
-By 1900, having become greatly dilapidated, the church is said to have been disused for nearly 150 years; but was restored through the munificence and exertions of Browne Willis, the antiquary, who, in 1756, promoted a subscription for that purpose.
+Having become greatly dilapidated, the church is said to have been disused for nearly 150 years; but was restored through the munificence and exertions of Browne Willis, the antiquary, who, in 1756, promoted a subscription for that purpose.
 In 1834, by a re-arrangement of the interior, 175 additional sittings were obtained.

+It was used during the Napoleonic Wars as a telegraph station.